RARE ERWIN SPULER VASE FROM HIS KARLSRUHE STUDIO

 From 1950 on, Spuler developed an increasingly abstract design language.
 His graphic works of the period often suggested images of bombed cities.
 Successful sales made it possible for him and his wife Elisabeth (née Holzwarth, whom he had married in 1939) to make long, annual trips to the Côte d'Azur starting in 1954.
 There he would create an extensive cycle of drawings entitled Côte d'Azur.
 Spuler died in 1964 in Cros-de-Cagnes, France.

-MAJOLIKA KARLSRUHE (MANUFACTORY) was established by Grand Duke Friedrich I of Baden (1826–1907) in 1901, at the behest of its founders, artists Wilhelm Süs (1861–1933) and Hans Thoma (1839–1924).
-An “idyllic” spot was chosen in the Duke’s residential city, near the palace gardens, a location designed to be a point of cultural interest.
-The connection would be highlighted for the plant’s centennial by the installation of a “blue ray” (Blauer Strahl in German), a path of blue majolica ceramic tiles physically connecting the palace tower to the factory.
-Walking the vibrant light blue path allows visitors to follow the historical axis from the center of princely political power to the site of artistic production.
+MAJOLIKA KARLSRUHE (MANUFACTORY) was established in 1901 by Grand Duke Friedrich I of Baden (1826–1907), at the behest of its founders, artists Wilhelm Süs (1861–1933) and Hans Thoma (1839–1924).
+An “idyllic” spot was chosen in the Duke’s residential city, near the palace gardens, the nexus of princely power and artistic production—a connection immortalized for the plant’s 2001 centennial by the installation of a “blue ray” (Blauer Strahl in German), a path of blue majolica tiles, physically linking the palace tower to the factory.

-Süs and Thoma had the intent of reviving the “majolica,” or faience technique, where opaque, tin-based glazes were applied to earthenware to serve as a canvas for colored decoration.
-(The “tin” glaze used in majolica is, in reality, a lead glaze that has been rendered white and opaque by the addition of tin oxide.
-In majolica’s production process, unglazed articles are first fired and then dipped in the “tin” glaze, which is allowed to dry.
-Designs are then painted on the glaze, which sets them off and preserves them during a second, high-temperature firing.)
-They initially focused on producing ceramics in the Italian Renaissance style, a choice influenced by their shared background and Süs’s prior experience running a ceramics studio.
+Süs and Thoma sought to revive the “majolica,” or faience technique, where “tin” glaze is applied to earthenware and used as a canvas for intricate colored decoration.
+The glaze, in reality, is a lead one, rendered white and opaque with the addition of tin oxide.
+Majolica’s manufacture involves dipping items in the white glaze, allowing it to dry, and then painting on designs before a second, high-temperature firing.
+The initial focus was on producing ceramics in the Italian Renaissance style, a choice influenced by their shared background and Süs’s prior experience running a ceramics studio.
 Towards the end of the decade, a signature style emerged—elaborate compositions, often including cherubim, on blue backgrounds.
+Eventually, MAJOLIKA KARLSRUHE would become a mirror for 20th-century artistic movements, from Art Nouveau to Bauhaus.

 A note on terminology: What is referred to here as “majolica,” after the German usage, is often called “maiolica” in English, to distinguish it from the Victorian-era, mass-produced earthenware that uses a clear, colored lead glaze applied over a molded relief body, fired only once.
 The confusion associated with these naming conventions is long-standing!

-MAJOLIKA KARLSRUHE passed through various hands in the following years, at one time being occupied by Villeroy & Boch, with the premises being owned by the state of Baden.
-(The formal name Staatliche Majolika Manufaktur Karlsruhe was adopted in 1927 to indicate state ownership.)
-Despite the specificity of its name, MAJOLIKA KARLSRUHE produced a wide range of artisan ceramics and was one of Germany’s leading producers of ceramics generally.
-The quality of production was excellent.
+Despite the specificity of its name, MAJOLIKA KARLSRUHE produced a wide range of artisan ceramics and was one of Germany’s leading ceramic producers generally.
+The quality of its work was excellent.
 Top designers before WWII included Ludwig König (1891–1974) and Max Läuger (1864–1952).

 The factory was badly damaged by bombs in 1944 and did not return to the full-time production of decorative goods until the 1950s.
 By then, business had resumed much as in pre-war days, with both company-employed and freelance designers.
-One of the foremost post-war designers was Friedegart Glatzle (b.
-1920), who joined MAJOLIKA KARLSRUHE in 1951, and who, over the next 30 years, produced a huge range of designs.
-Her work is highly collectible.
+One of the foremost post-war designers was Fridegart Glatzle (1920–2015), who joined MAJOLIKA KARLSRUHE in 1951.
+Over the next 30 years, she produced a huge range of designs; much of her work is highly collectible.
 Other designers of this period included luminaries Eva Fritz-Lindner (1933–2017) and Werner Meschede (1925–1981).
 The company provided its artists with their own studio space, commissioning their activity.

 Most MAJOLIKA KARLSRUHE pieces bear the company’s name and symbol—the arms of Baden above a double-joined ‘M’ for Majolika-Manufaktur.
-Items are made with red-orange clay and are marked with a form number.
+Items are marked with a form number and, with exceptions in the late 20th, were made with red-orange clay.
 Product examples can be seen at the Badisches Landesmuseum in Karlsruhe.

-The commercial production side of MAJOLIKA KARLSRUHE permanently ceased operations at the end of 2024 due to financial difficulties.
+The commercial production side of MAJOLIKA KARLSRUHE officially concluded its 123-year operating history at the end of 2024, with its final collection dispersed at a historic closing auction in early 2025.
 The site now primarily functions as a museum, hosting a foundation for the promotion of the ceramic arts.

 DETAILS